akarazhev/ConfluencePublisher/doc/ai/07-backend-controllers.md

 | GET    | `/`             | -                     | List<ScheduleResponse>         |

 Include private helper method `toResponse(Schedule)` to convert entity to DTO.
+For the list endpoint, call `ScheduleService.listSchedules(50)` to return the 50 most recent schedules ordered by ID descending.

 ### 5. ConfluenceController